 For example, if you are a restaurant owner, did you know that the top 17 and 20 search queries are “food near me” and “restaurants near me.”
 In fact, there are 28,000,000 and 24,000,000 searches, respectively?

 Not only does SEO increase people's awareness of your business, but it also helps increase website visitors.
 Thus, leading to conversions and repeat customers.
 More than this, SEO is perfect for expanding the authority of your business.
 This of course is essential for the foundation of a brand.
-More to the point, your business needs SEO because your competitors are probably already doing it.
+Your business needs search engine optimisation to stay competitive, as it's likely that your competitors are already leveraging SEO.

 If you are new to SEO, you might think that the definition is anything you do to improve your site's rankings.
 Many think doing something is better than nothing.
 Unfortunately, this isn’t entirely true, and there are many mistakes you could make.
 These could end up lowering your ranking.
 For example, according to Cozab, the initial link velocity is very important and can hurt or increase your rankings.